gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 A 3D library's entire point is to have that knowledge built in so you don't need that knowledge yourself, you can just rely on the library to handle it for you.
-This was true the original OpenGL as shown above.
+This was true for the original OpenGL as shown above.
 It's true of other 3D libraries like three.js.
 It is NOT true of OpenGL ES 2.0+ or WebGL.